toomai/GengisSkhan/README.md

+#Authors:
+COTTON Pierric
+MENDES Christian
+MOUNIR Hamza
+STEVENS Loïc

 # GengisSkhan
 Scan products barcode into a command and get the all command into a web interface.

 #Installation
 In order to scan products, you need to instal the apk "app-debug.apk" (only available for Android)